SnakeOilXY/SnakeOil-XY/Doc/Manual/eva2.md

 ## Other hotends, extruders, fan ducts support

-- Other extruders, hotend specificed mounters and fan ducts can be found at [EVA 2 page](https://main.eva-3d.page/)
+- Other extruders, hotend specified mounters and fan ducts can be found at [EVA 2 page](https://main.eva-3d.page/)